NickChlanda/Finding-Eigenpairs-of-Interest/README.md

   # Input

   A sparse matrix in MatrixMarket coordinate text format.
+In the code currently it is read from a file via command line, but can easily be loaded "in code" as well.

   # Outputs